'Orange Is the New Black' actor Brad William Henke dies at 56 - ExBulletin

-Brad William Henke, a veteran character actor known for his work on “Orange Is the New Black” and other series, has died, according to his agent and manager.
-He was 56 years old.
+Brad William Henke, a veteran actor known for his work on “Orange Is the New Black” and other series, has died, according to his agent and manager.

-“Brad Henke was an incredibly kind man with a cheerful energy.
+“Brad Henke was an incredibly kind and energetic man.
 A very talented actor, he loved being part of this community…and we loved him back,” his manager, Matt DelPiano, wrote in a statement shared on Instagram.
 “Our hearts go out to his wife and family.”

 Henke “died peacefully in his sleep” on Nov.
 29, his agent, Sheree Cohen, told CNN in a statement.